Best time to go

 - Fiji experiences cyclones, as well as occasional earthquakes which can trigger tsunami alerts.
 Make sure you know what the safety procedures are in your hotel or resort.

 - There have been incidents of violent crime and sexual assault against tourists.
 Exercise caution and avoid walking alone, particularly in urban areas such as downtown Suva at night.

 - For the latest health and safety advice, check smartraveller.gov.au

 Do I need vaccinations to travel to Fiji?

 - It is illegal to be under the influence of alcohol at an airport or on a plane (so go easy on the Bloody Marys on your flight).

 - Public nudity is illegal, including swimming/sunbaking topless.

-- Homosexuality is legal as of 2010 but is still not widely accepted culturally.
+- Homosexuality has been legal in Fiji since 2010 but is still not widely accepted culturally.

 - Fiji has strict drug laws.
 Convictions can lead to jail time and hefty fines.
 Possession of any amount of marijuana carries a minimum three-month sentence.

 - If you are travelling with medications classed in Fiji as controlled drugs .e.g. pethidine, codeine, morphine) you'll need to apply in advance for approval from the Fijian Ministry of Health.